UBC-MDS/ds-toolbox/chapters/en/module5.md

 Select names of people as names of branches is not really meaningful as it is not given information about what each member of the team is working on.
 </opt>
 <opt text='fix-dockerfile, feature-testing, feature-app-modules' correct='true'>
-There is not only a correct way to do this, you will have to define with your team a rule or follow the criteria of the repository you are contributing.
+There is not a unique way to do this, you will have to define with your team a rule or follow the criteria of the repository you are contributing.
 </opt>
 <opt text='1616789, 1235348, 1555684' >
 Using only numbers could create confusion when merging the branches.
 Selectins as branch name the issue id that the branch is trying to solve will seem a logical choice, but it is uninformative and could lead to mistakes.